GitCoder052023/StreamNet/SECURITY.md

 We follow the principle of responsible disclosure.
 We ask that you do not publicly disclose the vulnerability until we have had a chance to address it and provide a fix.

-Thank you for helping us keep QChat secure!
+Thank you for helping us keep LChat secure!